muatik/naive-bayes-classifier/README.md

 Naive Bayesian Classifier
 ======================

-yet another general purpose Naive Bayesian classifier. (under heavy development)
+yet another general purpose Naive Bayesian classifier.

-***Note:*** If you are looking for something professional and mature, please have a look at this: http://scikit-learn.org/

 ##Installation
 You can install this package using the following ```pip``` command: